 In Vivo Transfection

-Now that modern genetic techniques have allowed scientists to identify the link between specific genes and certain diseases, there is an emphasis on determining ways to alter the functioning of a gene in vivo.
-Strategies to treat these diseases include delivering a different gene to the cell, replacing the defective gene, or silencing the defective gene using RNAi or antisense methods.
+With modern genetic techniques allowing scientists to identify the link between genes and diseases, there is an enormous emphasis on determining ways to alter the function of a gene in vivo.
+Strategies to treat these diseases include delivering an alternate gene to the cell, replacing the defective gene or silencing the defective gene using RNAi or antisense methods.

-Delivery of the therapeutic genetic molecules (DNA, RNA, Protein) is a complex problem, requiring passage across several membranes intended to keep external DNA/RNA from the intercellular counterparts.
+However, delivery to organs, tissues or cells of therapeutic genetic molecule mimics (DNA, RNA, Protein) is a complex problem, requiring passage across several membranes intended to keep external DNA/RNA out of intercellular compartments.
 There are viral and non-viral transfection methods for delivering nucleotides to the cell cytoplasm and nucleus.
-Here you can find information related to DNA transformation, also called DNA cell transfection, recombinant DNA, genetic transformation, and a variety of in vivo applications, transfection services and links to commercially available in-vivo transfection reagents.
+The information on these pages are dedicated so that researchers can find information related to DNA transfection, recombinant plasmid DNA, genetic transformation, a variety of in vivo applications, transfection services and links to commercially available in-vivo transfection reagents.

-Fundamentally, in vivo includes experiments conducted on living, breathing (in one form or another) multicellular organisms.
-In vitro includes experiments conducted in some manner of container, usually focusing on specific, singular types of simple organisms and/or tissues.
+Fundamentally, in vitro includes experiments conducted in some manner of a container, flask or dish, usually focusing on specific singular types of simple organisms and/or tissues.
+In vivo includes experiments conducted on living, breathing (in one form or another) multicellular organisms.
 Both forms of experimentation rely on the study of living cells.
-It’s important to note that the difference here isn’t life and death, since both the breathing animal and the cells in the petri-dish are both technically alive.
+It’s important to note that the difference here isn’t life and death, as both the breathing animal and the cells in the petri-dish are both technically alive.

 Commercially available in vivo transfection kits – Link